segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 7. When you've finished mapping all relevant event fields and verified that your test record contains all of the relevant user information, click **Save Mapping.**
 8. You're returned to the Mappings page for your Segment Profiles destination.
 Under the Mapping status column, enable the mapping you created in the previous step.

-## Step 3: Confirm your customer identifier settings
+## Step 3: Connect Flex to your Unify space

-To connect your Unify space to Flex, you'll need to reach out to the [Twilio Professional Services](https://www.twilio.com/en-us/professional-services){:target="_blank"} team.
+To connect your Unify space to Flex, follow the [Connect an existing Segment Unify space](https://www.twilio.com/docs/flex/admin-guide/setup/unified-profiles/setup/unify-space){:target="_blank"} instructions in the Flex documentation.

-Before reaching out to Professional Services, note the following information about your Segment workspace and Unify space:
+Before leaving Segment, note the following information about your Segment workspace and Unify space:

 - **Workspace ID**: Located in the [General Settings section](https://app.segment.com/goto-my-workspace/settings/basic){:target="_blank"} of your Segment workspace
 - **Workspace slug**: Located in the [General Settings section](https://app.segment.com/goto-my-workspace/settings/basic){:target="_blank"} of your Segment workspace